Zolske/notes_zoltankepes_com/docs/bootcamp/bootcamp.md

 **Simon, Alex, Chris, Katherine, Béla, Despina, Jackson, Neil** and all the other staff behind the scene, for there amazing support and care, **thank you!** &#129303;
 <br/>
-A big shout out to my peers, the **Java 2024 October Cohort** for being such a great community and alway helping each other! &#10084;
+A big shout out to my peers, the **Java 2024 October Cohort** for being such a great community and always helping each other! &#10084;